Covid-19 global updates: Canada may open its borders to vaccinated travelers by early September, Trudeau says

 It suffered a surge in cases in April as officials struggled to ramp up immunizations, a setback caused in part by delays in vaccine deliveries from Europe.

-Since then, however, about 80 percent of eligible Canadians have received their first dose of coronavirus vaccine with more than half now fully vaccinated, according to the prime minister’s office.
+Since then, however, about 80 percent of eligible Canadians have received their first dose of coronavirus vaccine, with more than half now fully vaccinated, according to the prime minister’s office.

 Canada is now recording several hundred new cases each day — with a current seven-day average of just 10 covid-related deaths, according to Our World in Data, which tracks publicly available figures.